pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 step1 = my_model.StaticStep(name='Step-1', previous='Initial', timePeriod=1.0, initialInc=1, minInc=1e-4, maxNumInc=10, nlgeom=ON, amplitude=RAMP)
 ```

 The Abaqus wrapper tries to check if the increments comply with the `delta_t` setting and if needed adjusts it accordingly (notifying the user by raising a warning).
-The lines in the base-file (.inp) can look similar to this:
+The lines in the base-file (.inp) can look similar to this, it is recommended to have `initial=NO` as well:

 ```
 *Step, name=Step-1, nlgeom=YES, inc=1